mngoapp/mngoapp.github.io/index.md

 intro_image_hide_on_mobile: true
 ---

-# Serif - A Jekyll Business Theme.
+# Mngo - An Application Builder Platform

-Serif contains content types for a typical business website.
-The theme is fully responsive, blazing fast and artfully illustrated.
+A bring your own code or no code solution Application Builder.
+A new programming language and DSL for building applications.